omicsEye/deepbreaks/README.md

   --fraction FRACTION, -fr FRACTION
                         fraction of main data to run --redundant_threshold REDUNDANT_THRESHOLD, -rt REDUNDANT_THRESHOLD
                         threshold for the p-value of the statistical tests to drop redundant features.
 Defaultvalue is 0.25 --distance_threshold DISTANCE_THRESHOLD, -dth DISTANCE_THRESHOLD
                         threshold for the distance between positions to put them in clusters. features with distances <= than the threshold will be grouped together.
-Default values is 0.3 --top_models TOP_MODELS, -tm TOP_MODELS
+Default values is 0.3
+  --top_models TOP_MODELS, -tm TOP_MODELS
                         number of top models to consider for merging the results.
+Default value is 5 --aggregate AGGREGATE
+                        the aggregate function for summarising the importance values in thepositions.
+Can be a string representing a built-in aggregation function (e.g., 'mean', 'max',
+                        'min', 'std', etc.)
-Default value is 5 --cv CV, -cv CV       number of folds for cross validation.
+  --cv CV, -cv CV       number of folds for cross validation.
 Default is 10.
-If the given number is less than 1, then instead of CV, a train/test split approach will be used with --cv being the test size.
+                        If the given number is less than 1, then instead of CV, a train/test split approach will be used with cv being the test size.
+  --test TEST, -t TEST  test dataset ratio.
+A random sample of the main data
+                        will be used as the test dataset.
+If size of test dataset is less than 30 samples, then it will be ignored.
+Default is 0.2.
+  --ref_id REF_ID, -r REF_ID
+                        ID/order of the reference sequence in the sequence file.
+Default is last sequence.
+  --ref_compare REF_COMPARE, -c REF_COMPARE
+                        ID/order of the sequences to compare with the reference sequence.
+  --compare_len COMPARE_LEN, -l COMPARE_LEN

-  --tune                After running the 10-fold cross validations, should the top selected models be tuned and finalize, or finalized only?
+                        length of output sequences --tune                After running the 10-fold cross validations, should the top selected models be tuned and finalize, or finalized only?
-  --plot                plot all the individual positions that are statistically significant.Depending on your data, this process may produce many
+  --plot                plot all the individual positions that are
+                        statistically significant.Depending on your data, this
-                        plots.
+                        process may produce many plots.
-  --write               During reading the fasta file we delete the positions that have GAPs over a certain threshold that can be changed in the
+  --write               During reading the fasta file we delete the positions
+                        that have GAPs over a certain threshold that can be changed in the `gap_threshold` argumentin the
-                        `gap_threshold` argumentin the `read_data` function.
+                        `read_data` function.
 As this may change the whole FASTA file, you maywant to save the FASTA file after this cleaning step.
 ```

 ## Output ##